-Related parties of the company have been identified as unconsolidated subsidiaries and associates (see Notes 5 and 6), companies under common ownership (SPP Group), shareholders, directors, and management of the Company.
+Related parties of the Company have been identified as unconsolidated subsidiaries and associates (see Notes 5 and 6), companies under common ownership (SPP Infrastructure Group, Energetický a Průmyslový holding, a.s.), shareholders, directors, and management of the Company.

-Transactions between NAFTA and the related parties are performed under the arm's length principle.
+Transactions between NAFTA and related parties are performed under the arm's length principle.

-As of 31 December 2013, receivables from related parties amounted to EUR 4 438 thousand (31 December 2012: EUR 6 080 thousand).
+As at 31 December 2014, receivables from related parties amounted to EUR 2 508 thousand (31 December 2013: EUR 4 438 thousand).

-As of 31 December 2013, payables to related parties amounted to EUR 446 thousand (31 December 2012: EUR 352 thousand).
+As at 31 December 2014, payables to related parties amounted to EUR 1 128 thousand (31 December 2013: EUR 446 thousand).

-Revenues from transactions with related parties for the year ended 31 December 2013 amounted to EUR 119 509 thousand (year ended 31 December 2012: EUR 125 903 thousand).
+Revenues and other considerations from transactions with related parties for the year ended 31 December 2014 amounted to EUR 114 446 thousand (year ended 31 December 2013: EUR 119 509 thousand).

-Expenses and other deliveries from transactions with related parties for the year ended 31 December 2013 amounted to EUR 6 428 thousand (year ended 31 December 2012: EUR 1 863 thousand).
+Expenses and other deliveries from transactions with related parties for the year ended 31 December 2014 amounted to EUR 6 341 thousand (year ended 31 December 2013: EUR 6 428 thousand).

-Transactions with related parties represent mainly services related to underground storage, sale and purchase of natural gas mainly to the direct or indirect owners of the Company (SPP, POZAGAS a. s., until 23 January 2013 including 2012 also GDF SUEZ s. a.).
+Transactions with related parties mainly represent services related to the underground storage, sale and purchase of natural gas mainly to the direct or indirect owners of the Company SPP and POZAGAS a. s.

-Amounts related to each separate entity have not been disclosed as management of the Company believes this would breach confidentiality and/or trade secrets and/or may cause damage to the Company.
+Amounts related to each separate entity have not been disclosed, as the management of the Company believes that this would breach confidentiality and/or trade secrets and/or may cause damage to the Company.

-NAFTA is not involved in any transactions with the Company's management and members of its statutory bodies of any NAFTA Group company except for the employment relationship transactions.
+NAFTA is not involved in any transactions with the Company's management and members of its statutory bodies of any NAFTA Group company, except for employment relationship transactions.